jtof-dev/signal-docker/README.md

 - Currently the long datadog failed html output is the only thing omitted (since it throws 100 lines of code every couple of seconds and provides no useful info)

 - Also colors the words `INFO`, `WARN`, and `ERROR` to green, orange, and red respectively to make it easier to read the server's logs

+# To Do

+## Signal-Server

+- Use [this EC2 spoofer tool](https://github.com/lyft/metadataproxy) to make the docker container work